magpie-ea/magpie-backend/README.md

 This is a server backend to run psychological experiments in the browser.
 It helps receive, store and retrieve data.
 It also provides communication channels for multi-participant interactive experiments.

-A [live demo](https://babe-demo.herokuapp.com/) of the app is available.
+A [live demo](https://magpie-demo.herokuapp.com/) of the app is available.
 Note that this demo doesn't require user authentication.

-If you encounter any bugs during your experiments please [submit an issue](https://github.com/babe-project/BABE/issues).
+If you encounter any bugs during your experiments please [submit an issue](https://github.com/magpie-ea/magpie-backend/issues).

-Please also refer to the [\_babe project site](https://babe-project.github.io/babe_site) and its [section on the server app](https://babe-project.github.io/babe_site/serverapp/overview.html) for additional documentation.
+Please also refer to the [\_magpie project site](https://magpie-ea.github.io/magpie_site) and its [section on the server app](https://magpie-ea.github.io/magpie_site/serverapp/overview.html) for additional documentation.

 Work on this project was funded via the project [Pro^3](http://www.xprag.de/?page_id=4759), which is part of the [XPRAG.de](http://www.xprag.de/) funded by the German Research